 Water Wow – Fill the pen with water and color the pages.
 Once the pages dry you can color them again and again.
 (Melissa and Doug are genius!)

-Magna Doodle – Use the pen to write/draw and then slide the button at the bottom to clean everything off and start again.
+Magna Doodle – Use the pen to write/draw then slide the button at the bottom to clean everything off and start again.

 Water Games – Push the buttons to get the rings on the hooks.
 (I remember having a blast with these as a kid and I’m so grateful my friend let me borrow hers.)